 Now, without further ado, here are the 40 things you should probably say goodbye to immediately.
-And once you’ve cut these things out of your life, be sure to learn the 40 words and phrases no man over 40 should ever say.
+And once you’ve cut these things out of your life, be sure to learn the 40 Words and Phrases No Man Over 40 Should Ever Say.

 You’re no longer the funniest guy at the frat party.
 You’re not even the quiet, shy one at the frat party.
 What on earth are you doing at a frat party?!
 Leave the party.
 Get a better tie.
-And while you’re at it, learn how to tie the dang thing too.
+And while you’re at it, learn how to tie the thing properly too.

 If you can’t pull out some cash or a credit card without making a loud riiiiipping sound, you’re legally not allowed to drive a car or own a home or sit at the grownups table at dinner.
 Also, you need a great, handsome wallet.
 After all, Real Men Carry Cash.

 We can prove to you that a scooter is a terrible idea with one video.
 Nothing about this electric scooter commercial is based on real life.
 Nobody who uses a scooter as his main mode of transportation wears a suit, has a “9am meeting,” or exchanges flirty glances with beautiful women.
 Also, this scooter is called the Swagtron Swagger.
 Seriously?
 It’s like you’re asking to get pelted with monkey poo.
 (Also, it should go without saying that hoverboards fall into the category of banned items after 40, as well.)
-If you want to commute on wheels, try instead one of the 17 most luxe, upscale bicycles on the market.

 The Art of War by Sun Tzu

 There are so many better ways to announce to the world that you’re someone who thinks he’s a “warrior” at life.
 Why not just mount some ninja swords on your bedroom wall and call it a day?
-Trust us: There is a better way to become a better boss.

 Wine Bottles as Candle Holders